nojronatron/java-fundamentals/inheritance/README.md

 ### Instance Methods

 [ ] Add an instance method 'addReview' to the Restaurant class, that takes in a Review type parameter and adds it to the Restaurant instance.
-[ ] Add unitests to ensure the method addReview works by creating an association between Restaurant and Review.
+[ ] Add unittests to ensure the method addReview works by creating an association between Restaurant and Review.

 ### Associating Reviews